moon0326/phpdi-kohana-sample/README.md

 #### Sample Controller and Classes

-Please refer to [this](http://) project for a sample controller and dependency.
+Please copy and paste files in the *demo* directory for a sample controller and dependency.

 #### Changes